NithinMahesh1/DataStructuresNotes/README.md

 * Can describe a single object and illustrate how that object behaves in response to a series of events in your system
 * A state is the way an object exists at a particular point in time
     - The state of an objet is determined by the values of its attributes
+* Can also help you find issues in your system
+    - Like discovering a condition you did not plan for
+    - Or to help you to create tests

 Example:
 * Lets look at an example as a person with different emotional states such as if they are happy or angry